lokifr/AWS-monitoring-stack/README.md

 *   **HostHighCpuLoad:** Triggers when CPU usage > 80% for 2 minutes.
 *   **HostHighMemoryUsage:** Triggers when Memory usage > 90% for 2 minutes.
 *   **HostOutOfDiskSpace:** Triggers when Disk usage > 90% for 2 minutes.

+## Documentation formatting and structure assisted by AI tools